NickLargen/testcafe-reporter-nunit3/README.md

 ### Features:

-- Relative screenshot paths included as test case attachments.
+- Video and screenshot paths included as test case attachments.
 - Quarantine mode support: passing tests that failed at least once are marked as `Inconclusive` instead of `Passed`.
 The result of each run is specified as text appended to the error message.
 - Fails the test run (via a new failed test case) if the TestCafe process exits without all tests finishing.
 The provided xunit reporter emits a blank file in these scenarios.

-Video paths and error details for every failed quarantine run are not currently supported by the TestCafe Reporter API.
+Error details for every failed quarantine run are not currently supported by the TestCafe Reporter API.

 ## Install